-Counseling And Psychological Services offers master level internship opportunities at Longwood University.
+Counseling And Psychological Services (CAPS) offers master level internship opportunities at Longwood University.
 Responsibilities include providing individual and group counseling, offering outreach opportunities to the Longwood community, consultation to the campus community, and providing information about our services at campus events.
-The experiences you will be exposed to at Counseling And Psychological Services will not only help you develop clinical skills to work at other counseling centers, but also skills that are transferable to a diverse array of professional work environments.
-Counseling And Psychological Services provides weekly case conference and individual supervision to help students become competent professionals.
-Counseling And Psychological Services will accept up to a maximum of three graduate students for their internship experience.
+The experiences you will be exposed to at CAPS will not only help you develop clinical skills to work at other counseling centers, but also skills that are transferable to a diverse array of professional work environments.
+CAPS provides weekly case conference and individual supervision to help students become competent professionals.
+CAPS will accept up to a maximum of three graduate students for their internship experience.
 This opportunity is open to master level counseling students from other colleges as well.
-Counseling And Psychological Services is IACS accredited and provides supervised experience that contributes to the LPC licensure process.
+CAPS is IACS accredited and provides supervised experience that contributes to the LPC licensure process.

 This is a two semester internship.
 The Counseling And Psychological Services staff believes that interns get a better learning experience when they are able to commit to the fall and spring semester.
 Preference is given to applicants who submit a completed application by April 1st.